hyp3r5pace/polkadot-amm-ink-v4/tutorial.md

 Now click on *Next*.
 As we have just one constructor in our contract, It will be chosen by default otherwise a dropdown option would have been present to select from multiple constructors.
 As our constructor `new()` accepts one parameter called `fees`.
 We need to set the *fees* field with a positive number.

-{% hint style="info" %}
-Note down that the default unit is set to *DOT* which multiplies the input by a factor of 10^4.
-So if we wish to pass a value say 10 (which corresponds to 1% trading fee, 10/1000 fraction, in our contract) then we need to write 0.0001 DOT.
-{% endhint %}

-Set *endowment* to 1 DOT which transfers 1 DOT to the contract for storage rent.
-Finally set *max gas allowed (M)* to 200000.
 It will look something like this -

 ![Deploy step 2](public/deploy2.png)